 On February 28, 2022, we and Genevant filed a lawsuit in the U.S. District Court for the District of Delaware against Moderna, Inc. and a Moderna affiliate (collectively, "Moderna") seeking damages for infringement of U.S. Patent Nos.
 8,058,069, 8,492,359, 8,822,668, 9,364,435, 9,504,651, and 11,141,378 in the manufacture and sale of MRNA-1273, Moderna's vaccine for COVID-19.
 The patents relate to nucleic acid-lipid particles and lipid vesicles, as well as compositions and methods for their use.
 The lawsuit does not seek an injunction or otherwise seek to impede the sale, manufacture or distribution of MRNA-1273.
-However, the Company seeks fair compensation for Moderna's use of its patented technology that was developed with great effort and at great expense, without which Moderna's COVID-19 vaccine would not have been successful.
+However, we seek fair compensation for Moderna's use of our patented technology that was developed with great effort and at great expense, without which Moderna's COVID-19 vaccine would not have been successful.
 On May 6, 2022, Moderna filed a partial motion to dismiss the claims "relating to Moderna's sale and provision of COVID-19 vaccine doses to the U.S. Government."
-On November 2, 2022, the Court issued an Order denying Moderna's motion.
-On November 30, 2022, Moderna filed its Answer to the Complaint and Counterclaims.
+On November 2, 2022, the Court issued an Order denying Moderna's Counterclaims on December 21, 2022.
+Moderna filed is Answer to the Complaint and Counterclaims.
 We and Genevant filed our Answer to Moderna's Counterclaims on December 21, 2022.
 On February 14, 2023, the U.S. Department of Justice filed a Statement of Interest in the action.
-On February 16, 2023, the Court held an Initial Pretrial Conference after which it issued an Order, dated February 16, 2023, ordering that within 14 days of the issuance of the Order, the parties and the U.S. Government were to submit letters regarding the impact of the Governments' Statement of Interest on the scheduling of the matter.
-On March 10, 2023, the Court reaffirmed its denial of Moderna's motion to dismiss.
-On March 16, 2023, the Court held a Rule 16 scheduling conference, and on March 21, 2023, the Court issued a scheduling order in the matter without setting a trial date.
+On February 16, 2023, the Court held an Initial Pretrial Conference after which it issued an Order, dated February 16, 2023, ordering that within 14 days of the issuance of the Order, the parties and the U.S. Government were to submit letters regarding the impact of the Governments' Statement of Interest on the scheduling onference, and on March 10, 2023, the Court reaffirmed its denial of Moderna's motion to dismiss.
+On March 16, 2023, the Court granted the parties' request to extend the time for claim construction briefing and set the claim construction hearing for February 7, 2024.
+Document and written discovery in the action is currently ongoing.